github/docs/content/search-github/searching-on-github/searching-for-repositories.md

 ## Search by repository name, description, or contents of the README file

 With the `in` qualifier you can restrict your search to the repository name, repository description, contents of the README file, or any combination of these.
+When you omit this qualifier, only the repository name, description, and topics are searched.

 | Qualifier  | Example
 | ------------- | -------------